Friends of the Somme - Mid Ulster Branch

 Summary

 Samuel Magee was a son of Samuel and Annie Magee.
 Samuel was born in Cookstown about 1884.
-Samuel was with husband of Sarah Jackson Magee.
+Samuel was the husband of Sarah Jackson Magee.
 Prior to the war, Samuel Magee had previously served in India and South Africa.
 Samuel Magee enlisted in Belfast.
 He was living in Greenock, west of Glasgow.
 Samuel had gone to France at the outbreak of the war in August 1914.
 Sergeant Samuel Magee was wounded in May 1917.
 He received severe gunshots to face.
 He was returned to hospital in England.
 Lance Sergeant Samuel Magee was serving with the 1st Battalion of the East Lancashire Regiment when he died of wounds at Nottingham War Hospital on Thursday 24th May 1917.

 Further Information